WasiqulIslam/Chess2PAdvanced/README.md

 # Chess 2 Player Advanced

-2 Player offline chess board simulator that has game save, load and replay option.
+2 Player offline chess board simulator that has game save, load and replay options.

 To play chess simply download the "Play Chess 2 Player Advanced v2.1.zip" zip file and extract and play (this works in Windows only).
 No setup is required for this.